 Table saws have different price tags.
 They range from 250 to 5,000 depending on your budget and working conditions.
 Panel saws range up to 6,000.
 They both have the same price range.
 However, the table saw is more affordable than the panel saw.

-You may be wondering the difference between a panel saw and a tale saw.
-Both cut through sheets of wood.
-But, large sheets of wood using a table saw are difficult.
-That is when you need a panel saw.
-For a commercial woodworker and metalworker, I recommend a panel saw.
-Table saws are for DIY users.
-That does not mean a table saw is not for a workshop, but it is inconvenient for large pieces of material.
+You may wonder what the difference is between a panel saw and a table saw.
+Both saw through sheets of wood.
+But large sheets of wood are difficult to work with a table saw.
+That’s when you need a panel saw.
+For commercial woodworkers and metalworkers, I recommend a panel saw.
+Table saws are for do-it-yourselfers.
+That does not mean a table saw is not suitable for a workshop, but it is impractical for large pieces of material.
 Do you know How to Use Ryobi Table Saw?